-For IPPE I or APPE Community, a student pharmacist may not complete a rotation at a site where they are currently employed.

-- For IPPE II, APPE Ambulatory Care, APPE Acute Care, APPE Institutional or APPE Electives, a student pharmacist may not select a site where a potential preceptor is also their employment supervisor.
-If the assigned preceptor is not the student pharmacist's employment supervisor, then they can complete a rotation in an institution where they are currently employed. - Some APPE rotations may require the completion of a separate application process. - There will be no APPE rotations offered in May. - A student pharmacist can take one rotation OFF but in order to qualify for financial aid that rotation may not be either in the June or July rotations. - A minimum of two core APPE rotations must be completed with faculty. - For track programs, the OEE will work with the track faculty coordinator to ensure that the experiential components of the track program are met.
+- For IPPE I or APPE Community, a student pharmacist may not complete a rotation at a site where they are currently employed. - For IPPE II, APPE Ambulatory Care, APPE Acute Care, APPE Institutional or APPE Electives, a student pharmacist may not select a site where a potential preceptor is also their employment supervisor.
+If a student pharmacist is an employee of an institution, the student may complete a rotation at the institution only if the assigned preceptor is not the student's employment supervisor. - Some APPE rotations may require the completion of a separate application process. - There will be no APPE rotations offered in May. - A student pharmacist may take one rotation OFF but in order to qualify for financial aid that rotation may not be either in the June or July rotations. - A minimum of two core APPE rotations must be completed with faculty. - For track programs, the OEE will work with the track faculty coordinator to ensure that the experiential components of the track program are met.